-When you are dealing with numeric questions, they are handled in exactly the same way as text questions.
+When you are dealing with numeric questions, you can pass either a number or they can be handled in exactly the same way as text questions.
 As you will note from the example below, you even put the numbers to place in the question in quotes ('), just like text values.